eesmer/DebianDC/docs/Domain_and_Active_Directory.md

 ## What is Active Directory?
 Active Directory is a service that acts as a resource directory for network users.<br>
 It stores network objects such as users, computers, printers, and presents them to network users.<br>
-This service runs on the machine (Domain Controller) that has the DC role.
+This service runs on the machine (Domain Controller) that has the DC role.<br>
 Installing the DC role on a machine means installing the Active Directory service.<br>
 Active Directory is the service that runs on the DC machine and runs the domain environment.<br>